Ecological Econ and Sustainable Analysis (PHYS5031)

 Further unit of study information

-2.5-hour lecture interspersed with hands-on exercises per week
+1.5-hour lecture interspersed with hands-on exercises per week, and 1 hour seminar per week.

 Faculty/department permission required?